 Ray Award as Sole Source of Funding

-The recipient must provide the following information to the CGS office prior to their departure date or else the award will be forfeit:
+The recipient must provide the following information to the CGS office within one week of award letter or else the award will be forfeit:

 - departure city and date